 If you’re a pay monthly customer with the O2 network in the UK you can download the O2 TU Go app so you’re still able to receive calls to your UK mobile number and also make calls to phones in the UK using the included minutes from your O2 mobile tariff.

 This is one of the most practical options as it lets you receive both calls to your UK and Australian mobile numbers on the same phone; however you do need an Australian sim card in your phone (as the app needs data access to work and you don’t want to pay roaming rates for your data) and you also need to continue paying your monthly fee to O2 (it is recommended that you switch to their cheapest pay monthly plan which costs £9 per month).
-The O2 TU Go app only works with O2 UK customers on pay monthly or business tariffs so you can’t use it if you are on a pay as you go tariff.
+The O2 TU Go app only works with O2 UK customers on pay monthly tariffs (and some business tariffs) so you can’t use it if you are on a pay as you go tariff.

 Receiving calls on a Skype number